ayonli/ngrpc/README.md

 Moreover, that the CLI tool only works for the app instance, if the process contains other logics that prevent the process to exit, the `stop` command will not be able to terminate the process, in such case, a force kill is required.

+*PS: memory and CPU stats are currently not available on Windows.*

 ## Implement a Service